 What Is Angel’s Pool?

-Where is Angel’s Pool
+Where is Angel’s Pool?

-There are two islands within the Zambezi River that are large enough to divide the flowing waters: Boaruka Island, located near the western bank, and Livingstone Island, which is near the middle.
-Angel’s Pool is located on the island of Livingstone.
-Livingstone Island is named after David Livingstone, a Scottish missionary and explorer.
+There are two significant islands within the Zambezi River that are large enough to divide its powerful waters: Boaruka Island, located near the western bank, and Livingstone Island, situated near the center of the river.
+Livingstone Island is home to Angel’s Pool.

-When to Visit Angel’s Pool
+Best Time to Visit Angel’s Pool

 How to Visit Angel’s Pool